antonk-liv/conservation_pipeline/README.md

 BLAST is used in the pipeline to find protein sequence mathces to each of the searched target proteins.
 It is required that the user has the standalone version of BLAST, [BLAST+](https://blast.ncbi.nlm.nih.gov/Blast.cgi?CMD=Web&PAGE_TYPE=BlastDocs&DOC_TYPE=Download) installed locally on their system (available from the [NIH website](https://blast.ncbi.nlm.nih.gov/Blast.cgi)) so that the BLAST step of the pipeline can run successfully.
 Once installed, BLAST+ should be accessed by the pipeline automatically.
 However, any issues related to BLAST can be fixed by placing all the files from the downloaded BLAST+ repository into the working directory.

 ## Inputs and Application
-All the inputs necessary for running the pipeline including the main Python script can be accessed via a [GitHib repository](https://github.com/antonk-liv/conservation_pipeline)
+All the inputs necessary for running the pipeline including the main Python script can be accessed via a [GitHub repository](https://github.com/antonk-liv/conservation_pipeline)

 The following eight input files must be placed into the user’s working directory before running the Python conservation pipeline:
 -	**Main Python script** with the pipeline (*conservation_code_run_with_config.py*).